aggerritsen/T-SIMMotorShield/README.md

 The same firmware can operate the TB6612FNG in **two distinct roles**, selected at compile time:

-* **Stepper mode** – drive a 28BYJ-48 as a *bipolar (2‑coil) stepper* with the red wire disconnected
+* **Stepper mode** – drive a 28BYJ-48 as a *bipolar (2-coil) stepper* with the red wire disconnected
 * **DC motor mode** – drive **two independent DC motors** (Motor A and Motor B)

+In addition, two GPIOs (**D0** and **D1**) are reserved for **status LEDs** provided a GPIO Grove connector, supplying access to D0/D1 and D1/D2 for additional purposes.

-The goal of this project is to provide a **clear, hardware-faithful reference** for testing motors, wiring, PWM behavior, and direction control on ESP32‑S3 hardware.
+The goal of this project is to provide a **clear, hardware-faithful reference** for testing motors, wiring, PWM behavior, direction control, and basic runtime liveness on ESP32-S3 hardware.

 ---